Author Guidelines

 -

-- For Thai Articles, Affiliation information must be provided in both Thai and English.
-Position or academic status should not be specified.
-If there are multiple affiliations, choose only one.
-Arrange these affiliations in descending order, starting from lower-level departments to main departments, such as "Department of Information Science, Faculty of Humanities and Social Sciences, Khon Kaen University."
+- Articles must include affiliation information in both Thai and English.
+Academic positions or titles do not need to be specified.
+If an author has multiple affiliations, only one should be selected.
+Affiliations should be listed from the lowest to the highest organizational level.
+For example: “Department of Information Science, Faculty of Humanities and Social Sciences, Khon Kaen University.”

 4. Author contact information: Please include the email address of the corresponding author for contact and correspondence purposes.